siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

 We now have [partial support](https://caniuse.com/loading-lazy-attr) for lazy loading images and iframes!
 If you set the `loading` attribute to `lazy`, the browser will use the [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to detect if a user scrolls near the image or iframe and only load it at that time.

-At the time of writing, 78% of my blog's visitors are supported for images, so I'm implementing it now.
-You can [import your Google Analytics data into caniuse](https://sia.codes/posts/google-analytics-caniuse-magic/) to see how many of your visitors have support for any given web feature.
+At the time of writing, 78% of my blog's visitors use browsers that support native lazy loading.
+Thus, I'm implementing it now.
+[Import your Google Analytics data into caniuse](https://sia.codes/posts/google-analytics-caniuse-magic/) to see how many of your visitors have support for any given web feature.

-Note that you should not lazy-load images that are in the viewport on initial load ("above the fold") as this can negatively impact your [performance scores](https://web.dev/vitals/).
+Note that you should not lazy-load images that are in the viewport on initial load ("above the fold").
+This can lower your [performance scores](https://web.dev/vitals/).

 ## Eleventy Shortcodes and Filters

 What are [Eleventy shortcodes](https://www.11ty.dev/docs/shortcodes/)?
-Shortcodes are similar to [filters](https://www.11ty.dev/docs/filters/) in that they allow us to reuse code.
-Both can be used in Nunjucks, Liquid, and Handlebars templates.
+Shortcodes are like to [filters](https://www.11ty.dev/docs/filters/) in that they allow us to reuse code.
+Nunjucks, Liquid, and Handlebars templates all support both shortcodes and filters.
 For simplicity, the rest of this post will use Nunjucks.

 {% raw %}